ewerd/ECE_411_Team2_EpicDiceRoller/Product Design Specification/Product_Design_Specification.md

 - May use one or two tilt switches for user input to detect shaking

-- Power selectively drawn from ICSP Vcc (primary) and a 9VDC battery (alternate)

 - Battery will have a voltage regulator to pull input voltage down to 5V

 - Will have an on/off switch to secure power to the device and disconnect the battery to preserve power.

-- Will not reverse power the ICSP Vcc pin